The Chart for Block Inc. (SQ) Is Flashing Mixed Signals

 SQ’s Market Performance

-SQ stocks went down by -6.78% for the week, with a monthly jump of 6.57% and a quarterly performance of -7.97%, while its annual performance rate touched -70.61%.
-The volatility ratio for the week stands at 4.86% while the volatility levels for the past 30 days are set at 6.29% for Block Inc. The simple moving average for the period of the last 20 days is 0.11% for SQ stocks with a simple moving average of -24.08% for the last 200 days.
+SQ stocks went up by 8.21% for the week, with a monthly jump of 17.24% and a quarterly performance of 0.61%, while its annual performance rate touched -64.44%.
+The volatility ratio for the week stands at 4.82% while the volatility levels for the past 30 days are set at 6.42% for Block Inc. The simple moving average for the period of the last 20 days is 8.06% for SQ stocks with a simple moving average of -16.20% for the last 200 days.

 Analysts’ Opinion of SQ